phantasma-io/.github/profile/README.md

 For a Desktop Wallet use [Poltergeist](https://github.com/phantasma-io/Poltergeist/releases)

-For a Web Extension Wallet use [Ecto](https://github.com/phantasma-io/Ecto/releases)
+For a Web Extension Wallet use [Ecto Wallet](https://chrome.google.com/webstore/detail/ecto-wallet/bgjogpoidejdemgoochpnkmdjpocgkha)

 ## Documentation